About the course

 Your statement should be written in English and explain your motivation for applying for the course at Oxford and the specific areas that interest you and/or you intend to specialise in.
 You should also include details of any relevant experience in engaging in research on social aspects of the Internet.

-Your statement should focus on your motivations to undertake research on the social aspects of the Internet rather than solely on personal achievements, interests and aspirations.
+Your statement should focus on your motivations to undertake rigorous academic research on the social aspects of the Internet rather than solely on personal achievements, interests and aspirations.

 An academic essay or other writing sample from your most recent qualification, written in English, is required.
 An extract of the requisite length from longer work is also permissible.